lardconcepts/asterisk-digitalocean-voipfone-config/letsencrypt.md

 ```

 TLS is a TCP-based protocol.
 You need to open tcp on port 5061 ( assuming you're using this port )
 You do not need udp on 5061.
+See
+See https://github.com/lardconcepts/asterisk-digitalocean-voipfone-config/blob/master/pjsip.conf for an example of how to use tls transport in pjsip.conf